zemna/blog/_posts/2016-06-16-how-to-add-social-sharing-buttons-to-jekyll.md

 tags: jekyll social
 ---

+Lets we study how to add social sharing buttons to Jekyll.
+You can see the sharing buttons at bottom of this content.

 We can try to use [Font Awesome](http://fontawesome.io) to generate social icon button.

 Click [this link](http://fontawesome.io/examples/#stacked) to get information about stacked icons.